thenexthub/Codira/docs/OptimizerDesign.md

 ### Analysis Invalidation

-Swift Analysis are very different from LLVM analysis.
-Swift analysis are simply a cache behind some utility that performs computation.
+Codira Analysis are very different from LLVM analysis.
+Codira analysis are simply a cache behind some utility that performs computation.
 For example, the dominators analysis is a cache that saves the result of the utility that computes the dominator tree of function.